Leaving a Legacy:

 How do I make my Legacy Gift?

 A Legacy Gift can be made via a bequest in your will, designating SAR as the beneficiary of a retirement account or life insurance policy, or by creating a trust.
-You should speak with your tax advisor or estate attorney,
+You should speak with your tax advisor or estate attorney, about planned giving.

 See more Questions and Answers in the SAR ENDOWMENT info section.